mikheyev/coral-development/README.md

 # An investigation of regulatory changes during the larval development of the coral *Acropora digitifera*

 The bioinformatic pipeline for read mapping, and extracting counts goes as follows.
+The [output](https://github.com/mikheyev/coral-development/tree/master/output) folde contains informative output form the various stages of the analysis and the gene count files.

 ## trim.sh
    - adaptor and quality trimming